Network Child Care Centers Promotional Video

 The NYS Network Child Care Centers were established to enable parents to more fully participate in the workforce and to be more engaged and productive at work, recruit and retain employees, and serve as a model and resource to other employers.
 The child care centers also offer parents peace of mind that comes from having their child close by in a quality program.

-The child care centers are licensed by the State of New York and many have achieved national accreditation, as indicated by the torch next to the child care center's name in the descriptions below.
+The Network Child Care Centers are licensed by the State of New York and many have achieved national accreditation.
 Each child care center is a separate not-for-profit organization with a volunteer board of directors that sets policy and oversees the management of the program.
 Enrollment priority is given to children of state employees.

 NYS Network Child Care Centers List

 An alphabetical description of the Network Child Care Centers.